Download UndergroundAdventure3.zip (984 KB, for Windows XP and newer)

 And I continued to program when time permitted.
 I still enjoyed the creative outlet of BASIC programming on my Model 4, since the code I had to write for my computer science minor was soul-suckingly dull.

 This brings me, at long last, to the whole point of this post.
 Around this time, I decided to develop a text adventure program.
-I had an old TRS-80 BASIC program called “Medieval Adventure” that took place in that time period, with lots of stilted “thee” and “thou” dialog, in which you would explore a castle, solve puzzles, and periodically be attacked by a fire-breathing dragon out of nowhere.
-It occurred to me that I could use the basic layout of this program as a starting point, change all the location and object descriptions, and create an entirely new game.
+In April 1981, CLOAD magazine had published a TRS-80 BASIC program called “Medieval Adventure,” in which you would explore a castle, solve puzzles, and periodically be attacked by a fire-breathing dragon out of nowhere.
+As I read through the code, it occurred to me that I could use the basic layout of this program as a starting point, change all the location and object descriptions, and create an entirely new game.

 I decided to set my game in a sewer underneath a modern-day city.
 I called it “Underground Adventure.”
 Many of the objects became gross, inappropriate things.
 The dragon became a giant, ferocious sewer rat.
 I thought irreverence and sarcasm would make for a unique game.
 I admired the wit of other text adventure games like Zork and tried to emulate that as much as I could within the existing framework I was using.